Amgachhi

 Amgachhi आमगाछी is a town and business center under Rangeli Municipality in Morang District in south-eastern Nepal.
 The village was submerged under Rangeli Municipality in May 2014 following the government decision.

 At the time of the 2011 Nepal census it had a population of 5,203 people living in 1,179 individual households.
 It still lacks proper development in mind set as they still force girls to marry unwillingly.

+The ward president of Amgachhi is Mahanand Mandal.